Sakura771/learngit/readme.txt

 Hello
 Now is the noon of 6.23,I try the git push!
+20:03,try the develop branch.